 With so many changes happening in the algorithms across different platforms, marketers have to think of ways to generate website traffic and convert them into subscribers.
-Also, it’s important to build a strong lead magnet
+Also, it’s essential to build a strong lead magnet.

 Marketers must stick to the basics.